Ruth Ellis: Early life

 Ruth Ellis was born Ruth Neilson in Rhyl, Denbighshire, Wales, on 9 October 1926, the fifth of six children.
 She moved to Basingstoke, Hampshire, England, with her family during her childhood.
-Her mother, Elisaberta (Bertha) Goethals, was a Belgian war refugee; her father, Arthur Hornby, was a cellist from Manchester.
+Her mother, Elisaberta (Bertha) Goethals, was a Belgian war refugee; her father, Arthur Hornby, was a cellist from Manchester who played on Atlantic liners.
 The Register of Marriages gives Arthur Hornby as marrying Elisa B. Goethals at Chorlton-cum-Hardy in 1920.
-Arthur had changed his surname to Neilson after the birth of Ruth's older sister Muriel in 1925.
+Arthur later changed his surname to Neilson.

-In 1928, when Ruth was aged two, Arthur's twin brother Charles was killed when his bicycle collided with a steam wagon.
-According to Muriel, Arthur became physically and sexually abusive shortly after his brother's death, with Bertha being aware of the abuse but taking no action.
-The sexual abuse eventually resulted in Muriel conceiving a child by her father at age 14, which led to Arthur being questioned, and ultimately released, by police; the child, a son, was brought up as a sibling to the other children.
-Arthur turned his attention towards Ruth after Muriel reached puberty, but Ruth continually resisted the abuse.
+Arthur's twin brother Charles was killed in 1928, when Ellis was two years old.
+Arthur began to be physically and sexually abusive to his elder daughter Muriel.
+Bertha, despite being aware of the abuse, took no action.
+Muriel stated this was due to how badly Arthur treated her mother; it made Bertha afraid to say anything.
+As a result of the sexual abuse, 14-year-old Muriel conceived a child by her father.
+Although Arthur was subsequently questioned by the police, he was released.
+Bertha then passed as the child's mother.
+Arthur began targeting Ruth when she turned 11.
+Muriel often tried to prevent it, kicking Ruth out of the house when Muriel sensed trouble.
+The sisters never openly discussed their father's sexual abuse.

-Ruth briefly attended Fairfields Senior Girls' School in Basingstoke, leaving when she was aged 14.
-She found work as an usherette at a cinema in Reading, Berkshire.
-Shortly afterwards, in 1940, Arthur moved to London after being offered the live-in position of caretaker-chauffeur for Porn & Dunwoody Ltd, a lift manufacturer.
-The following year, while her older brother Julian was on leave from service in the Royal Navy, Ruth befriended his girlfriend, Edna Turvey, who introduced her to what Muriel later called "the fast life."
-Ruth and Edna eventually moved to London and lodged with Ruth's father.
-He continued his abuse of Ruth while engaging in an affair with Edna, which ended when Bertha made an unannounced visit and caught the pair in bed.
-Bertha herself moved to London soon afterward.
+Ellis briefly attended Fairfields Senior Girls' School in Basingstoke until 1940, after which she attended Worting village school before leaving school when she was 14 years old.
+Her first employment was as an usherette at a cinema in Reading.
+Arthur moved to London on his own shortly after, accepting a job offer for the live-in position of caretaker-chauffeur for Porn & Dunwoody Ltd., a lift manufacturer.
+In 1941, Ellis befriended Edna Turvey, the girlfriend of her older brother Julian, who was on leave from service in the Royal Navy.
+Edna introduced Ellis to what Muriel later called "the fast life."
+Eventually, Ruth and Edna moved to London and lived with Arthur.
+His abuse against Ellis continued while he simultaneously engaged in an affair with Edna, although the affair ended when Bertha caught the pair in bed after making an unannounced visit.
+Bertha moved to London following the discovery of her husband's affair.

-In 1944, 17-year-old Ruth became pregnant by a married Canadian soldier named Clare Andrea McCallum.
-She was subsequently forced to move to a nursing hospital in Gilsland, Cumberland, where she gave birth to a son named Clare Andria Neilson, also known as "Andy", on September 15.
-The father sent money for about a year, then stopped.
-Andy eventually went to live with Bertha, while Ellis supported the child by working in several factory and clerical jobs.
+In 1944, when Ellis was 17 years old, she became pregnant by Clare Andrea McCallum, a married Canadian soldier.
+As a result, she was forced to move to a nursing hospital in Gilsland, Cumberland.
+On 15 September, she gave birth to her son, Clare Andrea (Andy) Neilson.
+McCallum stopped sending money around a year after the delivery.
+Andy, who eventually went to live with Bertha, was supported by Ellis through her employment in several factory and clerical jobs.